nasumilu/issue-trac-databsase/README.md

-# Issue Trac Database
+# IssueTrac Database

-This is part of the Issue Trac application created as my senior project.
-Contained within this repository are the necessary sql and shell script to setup the applications database.
+This is one of many components for [IssueTrac Project](https://github.com/nasumilu/issue-trac) created as my senior project.
+Contained within this repository are the necessary sql and shell script to setup the application and feature database(s).

 ## Setup